 These points all seem to be in favour of older trainees, but there are many other things to take into consideration.
-Because most older learners have long since stopped formal tuition, they find it difficult effectively to go back to the classroom mature students at colleges of higher education often say that going back to school is a very hard task.
-Older learners have quite often retired early from fairly prestigious positions and find it hard to Reprinted from The Ringing World 4 May 2001.
-To subscribe, see www.ringingworld.co.uk/ or call 01264 366620 take instructions from youngsters of 35 or so.
+Because most older learners have long since stopped formal tuition, they find it difficult effectively to go back to the classroom - mature students at colleges of higher education often say that going back to school is a very hard task.
+Older learners have quite often retired early from fairly prestigious positions and find it hard to take instructions from youngsters of 35 or so.
 This can be quite a serious matter if, as is sometimes the case, some of the tutors are very capable teenagers, and extreme tact is needed; there is also a feeling that older men will take advice more readily from male tutors than from female ones.

 "We welcome advice from anyone competent to give it, whether man, woman or child", say our advisers, but it would be interesting to hear of other tutors' views on this.
-"I am auite sure that as they get older most people disregard the age of their instructor, only wishing to be sure that he/ she is competent to teach".
+"I am quite sure that as they get older most people disregard the age of their instructor, only wishing to be sure that he/she is competent to teach".